jillvillany/python-dev-setup/README.md

 2. Navigate to where the ssh key pair was created
     - Mac: use shortcut `shift + cmd + .` to view hidden directories/files
     - Linux WinSCP: Options > Preferences > Panels > Show hidden files
-3. Create the config file (in file explorer or in terminal using below commands)
+3. Create the config file (in finder or in terminal using below commands)
     ```
     cd ~/.ssh
     touch config
-    open config #mac
+    open config
-    notepad config #windows
     ```
     - If using Github, add the below to your config file:
         ```